itsahmed-dev/flutter_widget_of_the_week/README.md

-# starter
+# flutter_widgets_of_the_week_series

-A new Flutter project.
+A project to explore all widgets in the series "Flutter Widgets of the Week".

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: